 Do fine line tattoos blur more than bold lines?

 All tattoos blur over time.
 This process might be more visible in fine line pieces.
 That is why we advise going bigger if you have an intricate design that might lose definition as it ages.

 Why do I need a touch up?

-If you want a very delicate design, with very fine lines and soft colour or shading, I prefer to work lightly and touch up if needed rather than go too dark and end up with a tattoo that is much heavier than you expected.
+From my end, if you want a very delicate design, with very fine lines and soft colour or shading, I prefer to work lightly and touch up if needed rather than go too dark and end up with a tattoo that is much heavier than you expected.

-We recommend waiting at least 4 weeks before booking your touch up.
+In any case, we recommend waiting at least 4 weeks before booking your touch up.
 The first touch up is free of charge.